giodiblasi/container-lab/README.md

-# This is a lab for my experimets on Docker and Kubernetes
+# This is a lab for my experiments on Docker and Kubernetes

 I have two service
 + Polite Service: Given a name it greets